Our North America Facts for Kids bring you lots of interesting and fun facts on the North American continent.

 North America is also home to many endangered animals such as the American bison, the banana bat or the cougar.
 Cougars are also called pumas or mountain lions.

 18. Main natural resources in North America are minerals such as coal, copper, zinc, iron ore and nickel (used to make steel) and precious metals such as gold and silver.
-The USA is the world's third biggest oil producer (after Russia and Saudi Arabia) and third biggest coal producer (after China and India).
+The USA was the world's largest oil producer in 2018 and third biggest coal producer (after China and India).
 Agricultural produce such as grains (barley, wheat, sorghum) and vegetables such as corn, soybean as well as sugar beet, peanuts and tobacco.

-Image Credits on South America Facts page: Shutterstock.com and wikipedia commons
+Image Credits on North America Facts page: Shutterstock.com and wikipedia commons